PangeranWiguan/KizunaCore/README.md

 ## Contact Us

 We’d love to hear from you!
-Whether you’re interested in beta testing, funding, or just want to learn more, feel free to reach out:
+Whether you’re interested in beta testing, funding, or just want to learn more, feel free to reach out.

-- Email: your-email@example.com <!-- Replace with your actual email -->
-- Website: https://yourwebsite.com <!-- Replace with your actual website -->
-- Social Media: [Twitter](https://twitter.com/yourhandle) | [Discord](https://discord.gg/yourserver) <!-- Replace with your actual links -->

 ---